lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Configured ufw for K3s

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`configuring-coredns`).
+   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Configuring CoreDNS for K3s`).

-.. _configuring-coredns:

 ---------------------------
 Configuring CoreDNS for K3s